ReinfyTeam/SlapperParticles/README.md

 Slappers can now have a particles.

 # Features
-- Ability to configure the distance view of the Slappers.
+- Ability to configure the particles of the Slappers.

 # Disclaimer
 This plugin was designed and work in pocketmine.
 If you are using fork/spoon of PocketMine-MP.
 Your issues will automatically closed.